ramrom/rams_dot_files/cheatsheets/rust_cheatsheet.md

     - generally vector struct on stack, and data in heap
 - are mutable heap allocated arrays: `let a = vec![1 2]`
 - stored in a contiguous section of memory
+- initialize `Vec::with_capacity(n)`, for large n, instead of `new`, if you know u will push tons of items
+    - this avoids a lot of copies and allocations
 ### SLICES
 - like arrays but size not known at compile time
 - 2 word object: 1st word is pointer to data, 2nd word is length of slice